24 unconventional kettlebell exercises you didn’t know—until now!

 4) Kneeling Bent Press

-One of my favorite KB lifts is the Bent Press…Performing this exercise improves overall strength.
+[Kelly] One of my favorite KB lifts is the Bent Press…Performing this exercise improves overall strength.
 The movement requires a degree of hip and spine mobility, shoulder and spine stability, along with core strength and stability.
 One can press more weight in a bent press than in a standard overhead press.
-This is because the position requires you to press from your lat shelf while moving under the weight, rather than pressing from the shoulder upward…I occasionally take it to a kneeling position when I want to focus more on my shoulder, spine and core stability and strength.
+This is because the position requires you to press from your lat shelf while moving under the weight, rather than pressing from the shoulder upward…I occasionally take it to a kneeling position when I want to focus more on my shoulder, spine and core stability, and strength.
 Most of the time, I like pairing the kneeling bent press with armbar.
 I also tend to use a lighter bell in this kneeling position, than in the standing position, as there is less stability from the legs while performing the exercise.
-Typically recommend 5 slow controlled reps on each side.
+Typically recommend 5 slow-controlled reps on each side.

 That’s me.
 This is currently one of my favorite unconventional exercises, as no one is gripping kettlebells like this, it’s frowned upon, it’s not normal, it’s not how kettlebell training works!
 Well, that’s exactly how I like it, going against the grain, doing things unconventionally.

 I used to be a noob myself, I still don’t pretend like I know everything, because I don’t, and I never will, I’ll always keep learning.
-Shout out to the person who told me a long time ago that I could be someone special one day, you know who you are, the first name starts with an S and last name with an R.
+Shout out to the person who told me a long time ago that I could be someone special one day, you know who you are.

 5) Kettlebell Noob Squat